-By providing only the services people need at home, home care can significantly reduce the cost of care and the burden for patients and taxpayers.
+By providing only the services people need at their own house, home care can significantly reduce the cost of care and the burden for patients and taxpayers.

-Patients who receive home care have the privilege of establishing trusting relationships with consistent caregivers and are able to receive care in the privacy of their home.
+Patients who receive home care have the privilege of establishing trusting relationships with consistent caregivers and are able to receive attention in the privacy of their homes.

 Home care allows people to hang on to the things that mean the most to them while still getting the assistance and care they need – the familiarity of home, the comfort of their own bed, and all of those memories left at the kitchen table throughout the years.

-4. Home care provides safety benefits.
 Our aging population is at higher risk of falls due to reductions in vision, hearing, balance, and mobility.
-Unfamiliar surroundings can increase this risk; things like rugs or a small steps may not be anticipated in advance.
+Unfamiliar surroundings can increase this risk; things like rugs or small steps may not be anticipated in advance.

 By providing the assistance they need in an environment they know well, we can reduce the risk of surprises, falls, and debilitating and painful injuries.